euroscipy/euroscipy.github.io/content/pages/2024/tickets.md

 - Two conference days (August 28 - August 29, Wed-Thu)
 - One-day sprint (August 30, Fri)

+The ticket sale will start after the review of the proposals is completed.
 <br>

 ### Ticket types